 Everyone knows it’s easy to publish content to your WordPress website.
 Just login to the WordPress Admin and add a new Post… or should that be a Page?
 This is one of the most common questions that baffles WordPress beginners.
 This video explains the differences between the two post types and provides some general guidance on when to use each.
 Watch this short tutorial and you’ll never again find yourself wondering whether you need a Post or a Page.

-So when you log in to WordPress you start at the Dashboard and you're greeted with the starting page and over on the left admin menu you've got both Posts and Pages.
-When you click on Posts you get a list of your posts.
-And when you click on Pages you see a list of your pages and they look very similar at kind of a high level until you actually dig in to the posts or the pages, there are some key differences between the two formats.
+So when you log in to WordPress, you start at the Dashboard, and you're greeted with the starting page and over on the left admin menu you've got both Posts and Pages.
+When you click on Posts, you get a list of your posts.
+And when you click on Pages you see a list of your pages and they look very similar at kind of a high level until you dig into the posts or the pages, there are some key differences between the two formats.

 Pages are for more traditional web content - things like an About Us page or a Contact page.
 Also for navigation pages - pages can be very good starting points when you’re building out the navigation of your website.
 If it's a traditional website as opposed to a blog, you're going to be using pages for that sort of content.
 And anything requiring a hierarchical structure - so that's more of a traditional website structure where you might have a page for each department in your company, and then you might have subpages for each division in your company.